-Access to Research Results: Guiding Principles As principle funders of research, SSHRC (Social Sciences & Humanities Research Council), CIHR (Canadian Intstitutes of Health Research) & NSERC (Natural Sciences & Engineering Research Council) are working together to make research results as widely available and accessible as possible.
+Access to Research Results: Guiding Principles - As principle funders of research, SSHRC (Social Sciences & Humanities Research Council), CIHR (Canadian Institutes of Health Research) & NSERC (Natural Sciences & Engineering Research Council) are working together to make research results as widely available and accessible as possible.
 Links to funding agency policies that promote access to research results.

-Self-Archiving (Using Institutional Repostitories)
+Self-Archiving (Using Institutional Repositories)

 CURVE - Carleton's institutional repository suite - collects, preserves and makes accessible Carleton's digital research and teaching materials.